bgebhardt/osx_bin/setup/README.md

 * switch shell to bash.
 I do it by changing the shell in the profile to `\bin\bash`
 * in Terminal set default profile to Homebrew colors

+## Warp terminal

+sign in and start using

 ## Typinator

 * Open app